-- Consult the owner’s manual or brand website for specific information for packing and storing.
+Before putting your electronics into storage, always consult the owner’s manual or brand website for specific information for packing and storing.

-- If possible, use the original electronic storage boxes with the original packing material for storing.
+If possible, use the original electronic storage boxes with the original packing material for storing.
 This is the optimal electronics packing solution, as the items will already fit perfectly in the specially designed product boxes.

-- Before detaching any connections, take a picture of the back of the electronic items so you know which wire goes in which outlet.
+Before detaching any connections, take a picture of the back of the electronic items so you know which wire goes in which outlet.
 Use this as a reference when you are setting up the TV or computer in your new home.

-- Detach the wires and other accessories that go along with your electronics (keyboard, mouse, speakers).
+Detach the wires and other accessories that go along with your electronics (keyboard, mouse, speakers).
 Bundle the wires together.
 Label each wire with a specific color sticker that coincides with its equipment.
 Keep electronic components together in a plastic bag attached to the electronic item.

-- Remove CDs, DVDs, ink jet cartridges and other materials from the electronic equipment before you prepare for storage.
+Remove CDs, DVDs, ink jet cartridges and other materials from the electronic equipment before you prepare for storage.

 Make a list of everything within the electronic box.
 Put this in the box for reference when you are unpacking.
 Also, keep an inventory list of all the items that you are storing.

-- Store the electronic items towards the back of the storage unit for added protection.
+Store the electronic items towards the back of the storage unit for added protection.

 Do not store large screen TV’s flat on the floor.
 Store these larger electronic items leaning against the wall of the storage unit with a blanket or sheet over them.
 Do not store anything on top of the electronics, as that could damage the items.

 It is critical to protect your electronics while moving or in storage so you will be able to use the items for many years to come.
 Self storage is a great home storage solution to keep these types of items protected until you need them again.

 When preparing to store your electronic items in a storage unit, be sure to contact our friendly and knowledgeable staff at ezStorage for any questions along the way.
 We can help you find the moving and packing supplies you need to stay organized as well as the right size unit for the items you’re planning to store.
 If you have questions on how to store electronics in our climate controlled units, we can help with that too.
-Stop by any of our 45 locations in Washington D.C., Northern Virginia and Maryland today!
+Stop by any of our locations in Washington D.C., Northern Virginia and Maryland today!